-10 ccPMC model is also updated with a new PLL [differential signaling, full frequency coverage at temperature] and differential connections to the LVDS buffers with preemphasis and equalization controls.
+10 ccPMC model is also updated with a new PLL [differential signaling, full frequency coverage at temperature] and differential connections to the LVDS transmit buffers with pre-emphasis control.
+Rx path with external clock recovery retained.

 The following diagram shows the "BK" SpaceWire configuration (non-DDR versions):